Key Takeaways

 Make 100 cold calls each day this week [500 total] using the contact sheets we’ve put together for potential leads, and get a $50 gift card to [restaurant] when you reach 500.

-How to Calculate a Reasonable Number of Cold Calls
+How to Calculate Cold Calls

 60 Minutes ÷ Average Call Length = Number of Calls Per Hour